 - Day 3: Complex Sustainable Development Negotiations and Partnership Approaches

-For UN participants: Senior UN regional, country and programme managers (P5 and above) who are working directly with diverse stakeholders on challenging national and regional sustainable development issues.
-Other staff may be accepted depending on their functional responsibilities.
+For UN participants: UN regional and country programme staff who are working directly with diverse stakeholders on challenging national and regional sustainable development issues.

-For non-UN participants: Senior professionals who are working directly on challenging national and regional sustainable development issues.
+For non-UN participants: Professionals who are working directly on challenging national and regional sustainable development issues.

 Cost of participation